Stand guidance system: ADB Safegate

 The green lights on the left and right of the display will begin to appear, from bottom to top, as the aircraft gets closer to the stop line.
 The green centreline on the display moves smoothly left and right to accurately indicate how away from the centreline an aircraft is.

 Safedock

 Safedock by ADB Safegate, allows aircraft to park up to an accuracy of 10 cm using invisible infrared lasers to attain the aircraft's position and type for easier docking.
 It comes in a variety of models; the X, the T1, the T2 and the T3.
 Red and yellow arrows indicate in which direction the pilot needs to manoeuvre to be on the centreline.
 Each model has an S variant (e.g. T1S), which also indicates the position of the aircraft relative to the centreline.
 In either variant, a central yellow column disappears from bottom to top as the aircraft approaches the stop point.

+The latest models developed by ADB Safegate are called Safedock X and Flex which provides advanced functionality including detection through radar system.